 Continue your run towards Empress Place, where you will notice more examples of colonial-era structures in the area.
 Overlooking the Singapore River is the 4 Asian Civilisations Museum, which was once known as the Government Offices.
 The museum now houses a collection of ancient artefacts that chart the heritage of Asia and Singapore’s history as a port city.

-A few strides away from the museum stand The Arts House and Victoria Theatre and Concert Hall.
+A few strides away from the museum stand The Arts House and Victoria Theatre and Victoria Concert Hall.
 Standing tall and gleaming with pride among them is a bronze statue of Sir Stamford Raffles, the founding father of modern Singapore.
 Break your momentum and stop for a selfie with the iconic landmark while you’re there.

 Esplanade – Theatres on the Bay

 Cut your way through Esplanade Park, and be greeted with more tributes to the fallen victims of World War II.
 Here stands the Lim Bo Seng Memorial, a pagoda-looking construction with influences from Chinese National style of architecture.
 It is also the only national monument that commemorates a notable Singapore war hero.
 Further down the park, you will see The Cenotaph, which features the engraved names of the soldiers who fought during the war-torn period.

-Complete your last lap at 5 Esplanade - Theatres on the Bay.
+Complete your last lap at 5 Esplanade – Theatres on the Bay.
 Apart from being a popular arts hub, the venue is also often identified by its intriguing roof design—many locals draw similarities to the durian (a spiky tropical fruit that is unique to Southeast Asia).
 To cool down, venture to its rooftop terrace where you’ll be able to do your stretches and take your post-run selfie against a stunning panoramic view of the Marina Bay Sands®.